aaronanderson/LinuxVMWindowsSteamVR/Readme.md

 ```

 #### AMD Vulkan Driver
 Not directly related to VFIO but to achieve optimal performance on the host if it uses an AMD GPU install the AMD Vulkan drivers.
+Ubuntu comes with the Open Source `mesa-vulkan-drivers` which offer the same if not better performance than the AMD driver.
+To optionally install the AMD Vulkan driver perform the following:

 ```
 sudo wget -qO - http://repo.radeon.com/amdvlk/apt/debian/amdvlk.gpg.key | sudo apt-key add -